Onion: History

-In the Age of Discovery, onions were taken to North America by the first European settlers in part of the Columbian exchange.
-They found close relatives of the plant such as Allium tricoccum readily available and widely used in Native American gastronomy.
-According to diaries kept by some of the first English colonists, the bulb onion was one of the first crops planted in North America by the Pilgrim fathers.
+In the Age of Discovery, onions were taken to North America by the first European settlers in the Columbian exchange.
+They found close relatives such as Allium tricoccum readily available and widely used in Native American gastronomy.
+According to diaries kept by early English colonists, the bulb onion was one of the first crops planted in North America by the Pilgrim fathers.
 Between 1883 and 1939, inventors in the United States patented 97 inventions meant to make onion-growing more efficient through automation.